Anduin2017/AnduinOS-Docs/Install/Install-Or-Remove-Snap.md

 By default, AnduinOS doesn't come with Snap pre-installed.

+!!! note "Why Snap is not pre-installed?"

-This is because while Snap solved the package conflict problem, it introduced a new set of problems.
-[Snap](https://www.reddit.com/r/linux/comments/j3ajnf/whats_wrong_with_snaps_why_so_many_people_hate_it/) has some issues that may cause problems for users.
+    While Snap solved the package conflict problem, it introduced a new set of problems.
+Reference [this](https://www.reddit.com/r/linux/comments/j3ajnf/whats_wrong_with_snaps_why_so_many_people_hate_it/).
+Considering the user experience, we decided to remove Snap from AnduinOS.

 To tell if you have Snap installed, you can run the following command: